-BOOK SIGNING, FILM SCREENING & CONVERSATION:
+BOOK SIGNING, PREVIEW SCREENING & CONVERSATION:

 Edward Grazda, Dennis Mohr and Alec Wilkinson

 For the tough and determined, the quick and the gifted, the prescient and the prolific, a cheap living could be scratched out in the mean streets.
 Renowned photographer Edward Grazda began his career in that version of NYC.
 The black and white photos in Mean Streets, collected here in print for the first time, offer a look at that hardscrabble era captured with the deliberate and elegant eye that propelled Grazda to further success.
 It’s a version of New York that has been all but scrubbed clean in the financially solvent years that have followed, but the character of the city has been indelibly marked by the scars of those years.